 Climbing to Starigrad Fortica (Fortress)

 The Starigrad Fortress is one of the many Croatia landmarks along the Adriatic Sea – and the fortress mountain hike is one of the top things to do in Omis.
 The steep climb against the side of the sheer rock mountain is vigorous, but well-rewarded with sweeping views over the town and sea.
-The trail was also amazingly protected from the wind, which made for much better hiking conditions than we had anticipated.
+The trail was also amazingly protected from the north wind, which made for much better hiking conditions than we had anticipated.
 For 30 minutes, we followed the trail up steps and over rocks, always at an incline, until we came to a sign post that pointed us in the direction of the Omis fortress.
-Flat, but windy, we hiked the last stretch to Fortress Starigrad.
+From the sign post, it’s a much easier 15 minute hike (although straight into the wind on our visit!) to Fortress Starigrad.

 Arriving at Starigrad Fortress in Omis